mdancho84/mdancho84.github.io/_drafts/the-most-overlooked-r-package.md

 # Well it's not...

 * `Sweep` - Sweep is great if you want to "tidy" the `forecast` R package, but Timetk and Modeltime are the new time series and forecasting tools that I use.
 * `Portfoliodown` - A great package of course!
 But, it's for a specific type of people that need to make interview portfolios.
 Not general data science or data analysis.
 * `Anomalize` - Another great choice, but actually `timetk` has most of the time series anomaly detection functionality ported over and anomalize depends on tibbletime, an older system for time series analysis that has been superceded.

-So what could IT be?
+**So what could IT be?**

 (I can hear it now, _"C'mon Matt, tell us already!!!"_)

 # Here IT is...
-The overlooked R package (that can get you through a job interview)!!
+The overlooked R package (that can get you through a data science job interview)!!

 ![](/assets/most_overlooked_r_package.jpg)

 # It's `correlationfunnel`!!!

 It's correlation funnel!

 ![](/assets/correlationfunnel.jpg)